needs-coffee/wifipasswords/README.md

 Cross platform:
 - Windows
-- Linux (work in progress - need to add DNS and visible network config)
+- Linux
 - macOS (to be implemented)

-**NOTE:** requires sudo privileges on linux when running the get_password() function due to file ownership permissions.
+**NOTE:** requires sudo privileges on linux only if NetworkManager is not used.

 Features
 --------
-- Importable as a package or able to be run directly on the command line.
+- Importable as a package or able to be run directly on the command line
 - Tested in Python 3.6 - 3.9
-- Tested on Windows 10, Ubuntu 18 - 20.04 and Debian Buster.
+- Tested on Windows 10, Ubuntu 18 - 20.04 and Debian Buster
 - Returns WiFi passwords as a dictionary
 - Able to show visible wifi networks
-- Able to show currently connected SSID.
+- Able to show currently connected SSID
-- Able to show current DNS config (Windows only at present)
+- Able to show current DNS config
-- Can save networks as JSON or wpa_supplicant.conf file.
+- Can save networks as JSON or wpa_supplicant.conf file

 Installation
 ------------